TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 8-firstdelete is deleting the file betty in the my_first_directory

 Script 9-firstdirdeletion is deleting the my_first_directory in the /tmp directory

+Script 10-back changes the directory to the previous one